Maurice de Saxe: Military career

 Maurice's exploits were the sole redeeming feature in an unsuccessful campaign, and on 26 March 1743, his merits were rewarded by promotion to Marshal of France.
 He had been given only 50–60,000 men to defend against an enemy army twice as large.
 From this time on, he became one of the great generals of the age.
 In 1744, he was chosen to command the 10,000 men of the French invasion of Britain on behalf of James Francis Edward Stuart, which assembled at Dunkirk but did not proceed more than a few miles out of harbour before being wrecked by disastrous storms.
-After its termination, he received an independent command in the Austrian Netherlands, and by skilful manoeuvering succeeded in continually harassing the superior forces of the enemy without risking a decisive battle.
+After its termination, he received an independent command in the Austrian Netherlands, and by skilful manoeuvring succeeded in continually harassing the superior forces of the enemy without risking a decisive battle.